xyliatgithub/EN650654-2025/LabTwo/readme.md

 # Lab 2 - Network Traffic & DoS Attack

 In this lab, we will perform an experimental Denial-of-Service attack and collect network packets.
-In addition to those tasks required by the SEED lab documentation, you also need to finish the additional tasks described below.
+In addition to those tasks required by the SEED lab documentation, you need to finish the additional tasks described below.

 ## Setup